13

 The ring was nothing Opulent- no towering diamond or ornate flourish.
 Just a slender band of silver, delicate and graceful, its surface catching light like a whispered secret.

-At its heart rested an infinity symbol, carved so seamlessly into the metal it felt like the band had folded into itself— like time looping in quiet devotion.
-Tiny diamonds dotted only the front, so faint they could be mistaken for stardust—visible only if you were close enough to care.
+At its heart rested an infinity symbol, carved so seamlessly into the metal.
+Tiny diamonds dotted only the front, so faint they could be mistaken for stardust, visible only if you were close enough to care.

-This was the kind of ring I would have chosen if things were different.
-If I was actually in love.
+Because this was the kind of ring I would have chosen if things were different, if I was actually in love.

-Something that didn’t try to prove anything to the world— only to me.
+Something simple, something soft, something that didn't try to prove anything to the world— only to me.

-It was the kind of ring that didn’t shine for attention, but stayed— for comfort.
+It was the kind of ring that didn't shine for attention, but stayed, for comfort, for meaning, for... forever.

 And maybe that's what broke me a little.

-Then I looked at his— he had its pair.
-Same band.
-Same symbol.
-Except his had no diamonds.
+Then I looked at his, he had its pair.
+Same band, same symbol, except his had no diamonds.
 Just polished metal and clean lines.
-The same story in a different tone.
+Same story in a different tone.

 "Is this comfortable?" he asked, voice low.